 Our goals include the following:

-- share successful strategies in an effort to address rural healthcare concerns
+- to share successful strategies in an effort to address rural healthcare concerns

-- develop partnerships with other provincial organizations in an effort to influence policy changes that improve access to healthcare services
+- to work in partnership with other provincial organizations to influence policy changes that improve access to healthcare services